erik-bleich/erik-bleich.github.io/publications.md

     </header>
         <!-- <span class="date"></span> -->
         <p>The Media Portrayals of Minorities Project has generated scholarship that has been published in a range of venues.
 Our earliest publications drew largely on a human-coded database of article headlines.
-More recent work typically builds on computer-assisted methods of data analysis.</p>
+More recent work builds on computer-assisted methods of data analysis.</p>

       <dd><a href="/assets/media-contributions/Bleich2021Atheism.pdf" download>“<u>Atheism in US and UK Newspapers: Negativity about Non-Belief and Non-Believers</u>,” Erik Bleich and A. Maurits van der Veen, <i>Religions</i>, 12, 5, 2021: 291-310</a></dd>